SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 Toggles a **Mimic** clone that follows your movements one-to-one.
 Spawns where you are standing or where you had placed the anchor.
-Stays in place till confirmed.
+Stays in place until confirmed.

 </details>